Xeretis/ArrowMenu/readme.md

 # ArrowMenu
-A simple and easy to use library for creating console menus with arrow navigation in c++.
+A simple and easy to use library for creating console menus with arrow navigation in c++. **Only works on Windows**
 ## Menu class
 `.addOption(Option* option)` - Used for adding any type of option that inherits from the `Option` class.